radiantlogic-v8/documentation-new/documentation/hardening-guide/03-securing-data-at-rest.md

 Guide.

-For details on deploying RadiantOne in FIPS-mode, to ensure all cryptographic operations are performed using a FIPS 140-2 certified module, see the RadiantOneFIPS_Mode Guide.
+For details on deploying RadiantOne in FIPS-mode, to ensure all cryptographic operations are performed using a FIPS 140-3 certified module, see: [FIPS-Mode](./04-securing-data-in-transit#enable-fips-mode)

 ## Use Zipped and Encrypted LDIF Files